playswap-org/play-docs/business-partnerships.md

 ### **What is PlayPools?**

-Play pools allow a user to stake PLAY tokens to earn tokens of other projects for Free.
+Play pools allow users to stake PLAY tokens to earn tokens of other projects for Free.
 The number of tokens received depends on the number of tokens a user has subscribed to the pool and the total amount of PLAY tokens staked in the pool.

-A user can earn the new token over a set period.
+Users earn the new token over a set period.
 The user can harvest the pending rewards at any time.

 ## Why choose PlaySwap?